GauravSingh1999/Breast-Cancer-Prediction-Classifier/README.md

 aspirate of a breast mass, and they describe characteristics of the cell nuclei present in the image.</h4>
 <h5>Count in the dataset whether the tumor in a given patient was recurrent (R) or non-recurrent (N).<h5>
 <img src ="img/Count(N&R).png" height="300" width="330">
-# The classifier model is based on Support Vector Machine Learning Model.